1st/backbone-nodejs-book/README.md

  * how to setup Node.js
  * how to create good project structure for both client-side and server-side
  * how to create Backbone.js models, collections and views to work on both clien-side and server-side
- * how to render pages on server-side for the first user request and Search Engines crawlers
+ * how to render pages on server-side for the first user request and for the Google crawler
  * why RESTful communication between client and server helps your application speedup response time and save server resourses
  * how to create modules to create big applications
  * how to write tests and maintain your applications